What are the aims of Student Leaders?

 - Inclusion Leaders

-What Student Leaders has been doing
+What Student Leaders have been doing

 - Student Parliament Trips - Liverpool Town Hall